psannielee/blog/_posts/2019-07-30-what-5-democratic-candidates-websites-can-tell-you.md

 ![Pete Buttigieg's issues page](/assets/img/buttigieg_issues.jpg "Pete Buttigieg's issues page")

-Lastly, one particular aspect I absolutely love about Buttigieg's site is the design toolkit.
+Lastly, one particular aspect I absolutely love about Buttigieg's site is the [design toolkit](https://design.peteforamerica.com/){:target="_blank"}.
 It's linked in the navigation menu and is on a subdomain, but it has all of the assets you could possibly need to create a Buttigieg-branded grassroots campaign.
 It has the color scheme, the typeface (turns out they use Aktiv Grotesk Extended, Industry, and Domaine Text), and logos, even ones for LGBTQ Pride
 (he is the first openly gay person running for president).